saifulazad/Tornado-RaspberryPI/README.md

 * A python web server runs on Raspberry
 * There are as many clients as browsers
-* User interact with browser by toggling switchs
+* User interact with browser by toggling switches
 * The server reacts with user inputs
 * server pass the value to Raspberry PI
 * Raspberry will response to server input